 Incremental training update

 Recommendation models have two modes of training: offline and online.
 Online training deploys fresh model updates into real-time production and is critical for recommendation effectiveness.
-HPS employs a seamless update mechanism through an Apache Kafka-based message buffers to connect training and inference nodes, as illustrated in Figure 5.
+HPS employs a seamless update mechanism through Apache Kafka-based message buffers to connect training and inference nodes (Figure 5).

-The update mechanism aids MLOps workflows, enabling both online/frequent as well as offline/retraining updates with no downtime.
+The update mechanism aids MLOps workflows, enabling both online and frequent as well as offline and retraining updates with no downtime.
 It also imparts fault tolerance by design, as training updates continue to queue up in the Kafka message buffer even if inference servers are down.
 All these capabilities are available to developers through convenient and easy-to-use Python APIs.